 Prior to XCX, PC Music producers hadn’t really been given the proper spotlight to exemplify what they could do within the pop realm.
-They’d release songs on Soundcloud where they had a couple of hits (like “Hey QT“) that made their way to success outside of the PC Music fanbase, but they were mostly circulating outside of the mainstream (albeit, with an online fanbase that would essentially equate to Ride or Die’s).
-XCX was really the first “big” musician to recognize their brilliance and bring their futuristic aesthetic to the forefront of her music.
+They’d release songs on Soundcloud where they had a couple of hits (like “Hey QT“) that made their way to success outside of the PC fanbase, but they were mostly circulating outside of the mainstream (albeit, with an online fanbase that would equate to Ride or Die’s).
+XCX was really the first major label musician to recognize their innovation and bring their futuristic aesthetic to the forefront of her music.

 Cut to 2017 and Charli’s newest full length album (which fans gingerly refer to as XCX3) is still postponed, but in the meantime she put out a mixtape, Number 1 Angel, with PC Music’s founder, A.G.
 Cook almost exclusively lead producing.
 Now, to cap off the end of the year, she’s released yet another mixtape, Pop 2, again lead produced by Cook.

-The album starts with “Backseat” featuring Carly Rae Jepsen and goes off with her signature ambiguously potent lyricism.
+The album starts with “Backseat” featuring Carly Rae Jepsen and sounds off ambiguously potent lyricism.
 “I go to parties with strangers so I can figure it out / run through a city at midnight so I can feel like a star / I want it all even if it’s fake.”
-The majority of the track follows Charli and Carly as they croon an electric and hollow vocal line harmonizing “alone, alone, alone, alone” layered over Cook’s and EASYFUN’s (one of the more underrated and underutilized artists of PC’s roster) rich synth-lines.
+The majority of the track follows Charli and Carly as they croon an electric and hollow vocal line harmonizing “alone, alone, alone, alone” layered over Cook’s and EASYFUN’s synth-lines.

 A true trait of an XCX track is that we never really know if Charli’s words are surface or sincere.
 “Lucky” is a sparse, hymnal track which once again ends on a vocal riff of Charli singing “all alone, all alone” before improvising a surprising and emotional riff of auto-tuned whistle notes.
 She has a gift of being able to translate lyrics that could be entirely aloof into something powerful and meaty, a skill that feels especially relevant in a digital-age.

 As expected with any Caroline Polachek track, “Tears” is interesting and one of the more challenging tracks on the album.
 It takes a few listens to fully digest and appreciate everything that’s happening.
 Caroline’s screeching underlines almost the entirety of the chorus.
-Once again, the track is built off a hook “Tears are rollin’ down my face, tears are rollin’ down my face.”
+Once again, the track is built around an electrifying and tragic hook “Tears are rollin’ down my face, tears are rollin’ down my face.”
 The outro on “Tears” is a gorgeous, soft exhale — especially after the abrasion of the rest of the track.